VadicalsRepoAccount/APIEndpoint/README.md

-# EndpointAPI
+# APIEndpoint

-EndpointAPI is a specialized backend service designed to support the Dependency Installer.
+APIEndpoint is a specialized backend service designed to support the Dependency Installer.
 It acts as a centralized data repository, providing the installer with real-time metadata, download sources, and configuration fixes for critical software dependencies.

 ---